 If you’d like to treat pityosporum folliculitis at home, there are several products and home remedies you can try.

 You can purchase selenium sulfide shampoo, such as Head and Shoulders, Neutrogena, or a pharmacy brand.
 The shampoo is usually easy to apply since you can let it drip onto your chest, back, or shoulders after using on your neck or scalp.

 If you’ve been diagnosed with pityrosporum folliculitis, your symptoms should resolve within a few weeks with proper treatment.
 However, you may notice that your symptoms recur, especially when you take antibiotics.

 Doctors may recommend continuing treatment intermittently to reduce the chances of the rash coming back.

 Pityrosporum folliculitis cannot be completely prevented, but there are steps you can take to make future outbreaks less likely.

-Washing with an antifungal soap and shampoo may help make your skin a less hospitable host for yeast overgrowths.
-Taking a probiotic when you’re prescribed antibiotic medication may also help your body fight these overgrowths.
+Washing with an antifungal soap and shampoo may help make your skin a less hospitable host for this particular yeast.